Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds

+In our experiments, we compare the classification, segmentation, and anomaly-detection performance of our CompositeNets with ConvPoint~\cite{BoulchConvpoint} and KPConv~\cite{HuguesKPConv} on the synthetic \emph{ModelNet40}~\cite{WuModelnet} and \emph{ShapeNet}~\cite{ChangShapenet} datasets, and the real-world \emph{ScanNet}~\cite{dai2017scannet} and \emph{S3DIS}~\cite{armeni20163d} datasets.
+In the considered tasks, our convolutional CompositeNet is on par with ConvPoint, which has the same sequential architecture, and our aggregate CompositeNet achieves similar performance as KPConv~\cite{HuguesKPConv}, which instead has a deeper, residual architecture.
+Hence, our CompositeNets are at least on par with existing point-convolutional networks while having superior design flexibility, as we demonstrate in Section \ref{subsec:flexibility}.
+Moreover, our self-supervised CompositeNets outperform both anomaly detectors based on hand-crafted descriptors~\cite{hana2018comprehensive} and the autoencoder that is the only deep anomaly-detector for point clouds in the literature~\cite{masuda2021toward}.

-To summarize, our key contributions are: \begin{itemize} \item We define the composite layer, a new layer for point-cloud processing in neural networks that is more flexible than the existing point-convolutional operators. \item We implement convolutional and aggregate (nonlinear) composite layers to be used as building blocks for CompositeNets. \item Our self-supervised CompositeNets achieve state-of-the-art anomaly detection performance on synthetic and real-world point cloud benchmarks. \end{itemize}
+To summarize, our key contributions are: \begin{itemize} \item We introduce the composite layer, a new layer for point-cloud processing in neural networks that is more flexible and general than the existing ones. \item To show their generality, we implement convolutional and aggregate (nonlinear) composite layers to be used as building blocks for CompositeNets. \item Our self-supervised CompositeNets achieve state-of-the-art anomaly detection performance on synthetic and real-world point cloud benchmarks. \end{itemize}

-The rest of the paper is organized as follows: in Section~\ref{sec:related_works} we review the literature on deep learning for point clouds, with a focus on point convolutions and anomaly detection.
-In Section \ref{sec:problem} we formulate the desired point-convolutional layer and state the anomaly-detection problem, while in Section \ref{sec:pointconv} we illustrate in detail how point convolution has been implemented in most of the literature.
-Then, in Section \ref{sec:approach} we present our convolutional and aggregate composite layers, and empirically demonstrate their superior design flexibility with respect to existing point-convolutional layers.
-In Section \ref{sec:experiments} we present and discuss our experimental results in the classification and anomaly-detection tasks, and finally in Section \ref{sec:conclusions} we give some conclusive remarks and illustrate future research directions.
+The rest of the paper is organized as follows: in Section~\ref{sec:related_works} we review the literature on deep learning for point clouds, with a focus on point convolutions.
+In Section \ref{sec:problem} we give a formal description of point-convolutional operators, while in Section \ref{sec:pointconv} we provide the background on how point convolution has been implemented in the literature.
+Then, in Section \ref{sec:approach} we present our convolutional and aggregate composite layers.
+In Section \ref{sec:experiments} we illustrate our experiments, and we empirically demonstrate the superior design flexibility of our composite layers compared to existing point-convolutional layers in our ablation studies.
+Finally, in Section \ref{sec:conclusions} we give some conclusions and future research directions.